Carmen Yeung

 Boston, Massachusetts

-Carmen is an Analyst at the U.S. Government Accountability Office, where she is currently in a two-year rotation program that enables her to work on three different mission teams.
-Her work puts her at the nexus of policy, management, and science, working on a range of topics from natural resource management to acquisition management.
+Carmen is a Senior Analyst at the U.S. Government Accountability Office.
+Her work involves public policy and program management, working on a range of topics from natural resource management to government contracting.

-Previously, she served as Ocean Conservancy’s Manager of Science Information, where she focused on developing the scientific content and ?credibility for the organization's ?programs by analyzing, synthesizing, and? communicating information in support of? the organization’s policy and advocacy ?efforts.
-Her work included mitigating future impacts from increased Arctic? shipping and restoring the Gulf of Mexico.
+Previously, she served as Ocean Conservancy’s Manager of Science Information, where she focused on developing scientific content for the organization's programs by analyzing, synthesizing, and communicating information in support of the organization’s policy and advocacy efforts.
+Her work included mitigating future impacts from increased Arctic shipping and restoring the Gulf of Mexico.
 Additionally, Carmen initiated Ocean Conservancy's Equity, Diversity, and Inclusion Strategic Plan, which incorporated the richness of human diversity into the organization’s efforts to guide policy and engage people in protecting the ocean.
 While working at the San Francisco Department of the Environment as the Alternative Transportation Coordinator, Carmen drafted San Francisco's first city ordinance requiring employers with 10 or more employees to offer pre-tax commuter benefits in an effort to promote public transit usage and mitigate traffic congestion.